seancorfield/honeysql/README.md

 ## Extensibility

 Any keyword (or symbol) that appears as the first element of a vector will be treated as a generic function unless it is declared to be an operator or "special syntax".
-Any keyword (or symbol) that appears as a key in a hash map will be treated as a SQL clause -- and must either be built-in or must be registered as new clauses.
+Any keyword (or symbol) that appears as a key in a hash map will be treated as a SQL clause -- and must either be built-in or must be registered as a new clause.

 If your database supports `<=>` as an operator, you can tell HoneySQL about it using the `register-op!` function (which should be called before the first call to `honey.sql/format`):